What is the Apple TV and what does it offer currently?

 Also unveiled at WWDC 2014 was Homekit, a new smart home platform from Apple that is designed to make the use of connected home appliances including lamps, locks and more an easier and more seamless experience.
 One of the ways Apple could do that is through a new Apple TV.
 It could mean that you can use the Siri-equipped Apple TV to control the lighting, heating, security and more in your home.

-Apple TV rumours: Games on the Apple TV
+New Apple TV 2014 rumours: Games on the Apple TV

 Calls for Apple to add gaming to the Apple TV have increased following the launch of the Amazon FireTV.
 The FireTV offers more channels than the Apple TV, plus gaming.
 There are said to be 133 games available for the Amazon FireTV.
 Roku also offers games on its devices.